Passauer Eisenbahnfreunde

 The Passauer Eisenbahnfreunde (Passau Railway Society) or PEF is a German railway society with the aim of preserving historic railway vehicles in working order in order to operate them.

 The society was founded in 1978 in Passau.
 In 2007 it had about 190 members and is registered as a limited company (e.
 V.).

 Vehicles

 All vehicles belonging to the society are maintained and repaired by volunteer mechanics in their free time.
 The inspections and certifications are carried out by independent experts in order to guarantee operating safety.

 Traction units

 Railbuses

 The society owns two Class 798 railbuses, an associated VB 98 centre car and a VS 98 driving car.
-Apart from one power car, all parts of the multiple unit have passed their general inspection and may therefore operate on networks owned by DB AG, ČD, Austrian Federal Railways (ÖBB) and other companies.
+Apart from one power car, all parts of the multiple unit have passed their general inspection and may therefore operate on networks owned by Deutsche Bahn, ČD, ÖBB and other companies.
 The general inspection of the second power car was due in 2007.

 For more information: see the Uerdingen railbus article.